aman-sharma-nine/AmesHousingPrediction/README.md

 ### Dean De Cock Truman State University
 This dataset was originally compiled by Dean De Cock for the primary purpose of having a high quality dataset for regression

-It is simple Linear Regression Model with explanations.
+\n It is simple Linear Regression Model with explanations.
 This notebook includes different sections to simplify the concepts:
 Multivariate Linear Model
 Feature Selection